SuiMachine/SuiBot-V2/README.md

 <img align="right" src="suibot_win.png" />

 SuiBot-V2 is a successor to [SuiBot_Console](https://github.com/SuiMachine/SuiBot_Console) written pretty much entirely from scratch, using many elements that I have learnt over the years.
-It can run on both Windows and Linux (including Raspberry Pi using mono (only console version tested)).
+It can run on both Windows and Linux (including Raspberry Pi).
 For more informations check out [wiki](https://github.com/SuiMachine/SuiBot-V2/wiki).

 Compilation
 -------
 SuiBot-V2 was written in [Visual Studios Community Edition 2022](https://visualstudio.microsoft.com/).
-After some changes it should compile with [Mono Develop](https://www.monodevelop.com/).

 Credits
 -------